Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Optimal scaling of hit-and-run slice sampling

 We now compute the expected number of proposals in the shrinkage procedure, unconditional on $a$ and $b$.
 Recall that we previously showed that the expected number of proposals conditional on the initial bracket $[-a,\ell+b]$ is given by \cref{eqn:F-solution}.
 Therefore, conditioning on $\ell$ and using the previously computed marginal distributions of $a$ and $b$,

 where $\phi(u):=\frac{(1+u)\ln(1+u)-u}{u}$.

 Putting the above together, the expected total cost (stepping-out + shrinkage) conditional on $\ell$ is

 \end{proof} \begin{remark} This does not depend on the geometry of the domain beyond $\ell$.
 It is valid for any compact set as long as we sample from the connected component containing the current point and use the randomised stepping-out + shrinkage procedure.
 For nonconvex sets, the algorithm still samples from the component containing the start. $\ell$ should be interpreted as that component's length along the chosen line.
-If we wanted to include other components on the line, costs and correctness would change. \end{remark} \begin{remark} Intuitively, we expect exponential contraction of the shrinkage step as it is effectively a randomised bisection.
-This then implies that the number of likelihood evaluations scales logarithmically with the slice width $w$. \end{remark}
+If we wanted to include other components on the line, costs and correctness would change. \end{remark}

 \begin{theorem}[Optimal slice width in a fixed slice] Consider Hit-and-Run Slice Sampling with fixed width parameter $w>0$ on a single connected slice interval of deterministic length $\ell>0$.
 Then, the expected number of likelihood evaluations per step conditional on $\ell$ is